Caeldeth/loures/Lore/Trystan-The-Gifts-Of-The-Gods.md

 Summoning varies widely from god to god, and even more widely by the level of the supplicant's faith.
 I've seen beginning worshippers with little faith summon simple mice, while extremely faithful priests of Sgrios have summoned Succubi and Gargoyle Fiends.
 Generally, the summoned creatures will protect the summoner, and attack his enemies; if the summoner attacks his creatures, though, they will turn on him.
 And Sgrios summoners must beware that their summoned creatures may be hostile immediately after being summoned.

-Gods also bestow gifts through their Consecrated items, a gift which reflect's that god's sphere of influence.
+Gods also bestow gifts through their Consecrated items, a gift which reflects that god's sphere of influence.
 As far as I know, you need not worship a particular god to receive the benefits of that god's Consecrated item.
 Thus a Deoch worshipper may wear an item consecrated by Sgrios; although why he would want to is beyond me.

-To determine what gifts are besotwed by the gods, I did a great deal of research, both experimenting with items, and questioning various priests and other worshippers of the various gods about what Supplications and Entreaties their god had bestowed upon them.
+To determine what gifts are bestowed by the gods, I did a great deal of research, both experimenting with items, and questioning various priests and other worshippers of the various gods about what Supplications and Entreaties their god had bestowed upon them.
 At this point, I would like to extend my thanks to those priests and followers who so patiently answered my questions, and sometimes even experimented with me to see what their god could provide.

 Finally, it is my wish that readers of this humble treatise will use it to explore the benefits their god has to offer, as well as the other gods of their Trinity.
 It is most distinctly not my wish that any Aisling would use this guide to determine which god to follow: such a decision should be based on one's personal beliefs, not on what gifts a god can bestow upon them.